 Realize the ‘big picture’

 Over the years, I’ve had the opportunity to meet, work with and get to know many concrete and decorative contractors.
-Some are amazing artists and tradesmen but have no business sense.
+Some are outstanding artists and tradesmen, but have no business sense.
 Others are similarly talented as well as excellent at promoting and marketing their business.
 While others fall into a third category of being very talented and are thirsting for knowledge

 on how to better their business, they just don’t know how.
 Some haven’t yet realized that they need to.